serhargun/Acrome-SMD/docs/index.rst

 ================================================================================
-Acrome Actuator Board's Documentation
+Acrome Smart Motor Drivers - Brushed DC Motor Version Documentation
 ================================================================================

-Welcome to Acrome Actuator Board's documentation!
+Welcome to Acrome Acrome SMD - Brushed DC Motor Version Documentation!

 In this project, it is aimed that you can manage many motors and sensors provided in the project through a master, thanks to the developed protocol.